Last updated 9 June 2020

 Tummies satisfied – where to next?
 It was a “no” to more graffiti artwork (I was hoping to wander some of these graffitti streets ) so we decided on a walk along Collins Street in search of what I consider to be one of the greatest Aussie chocolate experiences – Haigh’s chocolates.
 We found Melbourne’s first Haigh’s chocolate retail store (according to the effervescent shop assistant inside!)

-My childhood was filled with many hours were spent in front of the TV watching cricket matches at the MCG.
+My childhood with memories of many hours in front of the TV watching cricket matches played at the MCG.
 I consider the MCG the holy grail of Aussie sports grounds, so I was just a little excited to experience the MCG for my first time!

-The seagulls circled and landed on the grass as did the paper planes the crowds created to fly through the air at low points in the game.
-Sadly these diversions were more entertaining than the soccer game.
-Being a friendly I wondered if the two team’s hearts were really in it.
-A nil draw at full time resulted in a penalty shoot out.
+Sadly, these diversions were more entertaining than the soccer game.
+It was a ‘friendly’ match and I wondered if the two team’s hearts were really in it.
+A nil draw at full- time resulted in a penalty shoot-out.
 When a Real Madrid player finally missed, the game was won by AS Roma.
-No matter – the boys saw their hero Cristiano Ronaldo play – even if it was only 20 minutes before he was “rested.”
+No matter – the boys saw their hero Cristiano Ronaldo play – even if it was only 20 minutes before he was taken out of play and “rested.”

-Next morning was a slow start.
-The weather forecast advised it was a chilly one degrees in Melbourne.
-A tram trip to St Kilda was on the agenda and once miki cards (public transport currency) were purchased from the closest 7-11 store, we headed into the city by tram, then out to St Kilda.
-Sometimes you meet characters on public transport, like the old Egyptian Italian 80+ year old who happily told those around him he spoke four languages!
+The next morning was a slow start.
+The weather forecast advised it was chilly – one degree in Melbourne.
+A tram trip to St Kilda was on the agenda and once Miki cards (public transport currency) were purchased from a 7/11 store, we headed into the city by tram, then out to St Kilda.
+Occasionally on public transport, you’ll have the opportunity to meet some characters.
+And we did on the tram.
+The Egyptian-Italian 80+-year-old who proudly boasted to those around him he spoke four languages!
 His recollections of Egypt in WWII kept us entertained until he departed at his stop.

-Arriving in St Kilda with no plan of where eat, we strolled down to the boardwalk, towards a couple of restaurants offering tables in the sun (if you were quick – the sun was moving fast!)
-Republica appealed and with hot chocolates and mochas ordered and the boulevard to people watch, it seemed the perfect place to enjoy our Sunday morning.
+At St Kilda with no plan of where eat, we strolled down to the boardwalk, towards a couple of restaurants offering tables in the sun.
+Republica appealed and with hot chocolates and mochas ordered to and the boulevard to people watch, it seemed the perfect place to enjoy our Sunday morning.
 The breakfast wraps my eldest and I ordered were delicious.

-A wander back on the tram to the Arts Precinct where we looked around Southbank and walked the iconic Princes Bridge over the River Yarra.
+We took the tram to the Arts Precinct, wandered around Southbank and walked the iconic Princes Bridge over the River Yarra.
 We visited the Eureka skydeck for an aerial view Melbourne from the 88th Floor.
-Fabulous to see the MCG, Rod Laver Arena and the Soccer stadium from this 360 degree viewing platform and it helped we had a clear sunny day.
+Clear views of the MCG, Rod Laver Arena and the Soccer stadium from this 360-degree viewing platform (it helped we had a clear sunny day.)
 Cost $53 for a family of five – worth it and the boys loved it.

-Back to the hotel collect luggage and return to the airport, head to baggage services and retrieve my SLR camera (accidentally) left on the plane the day before.
+Time to head back to the hotel, collect luggage and return to the airport where I race to baggage services and retrieve my SLR camera (accidentally) left on the plane the day before.
 HUGE relief from me and big thank-you to QANTAS staff for handing it in.
-A much deserved wine for Mum and Dad in the QANTAS lounge before heading home to Brissy.
+A much-deserved wine for Mum and Dad in the QANTAS lounge before heading home to Brissie.

-Melbourne in less than two days – it can be done and the memories hopefully will endure.
+Melbourne in less than 48 hours.
+It can be done and the memories hopefully will endure.
 Blogging about it makes sure of that!